Medicare in Montana

 Key Takeaways

-Most people eligible for Medicare in MT are at least 65 years old and are U.S. residents.
+- Most people eligible for Medicare in MT are at least 65 years old and are U.S. residents.

-Is Medicare the same in all 50 States?
+Is Medicare the Same in All 50 States?

-- Some Medicare beneficiaries also will qualify for Medicaid.
+- Some Medicare beneficiaries also qualify for Medicaid.
 While Medicare and Medicaid have a lot in common, Medicaid specifics are set at the state level, creating differences between Montana and other states.

-Do I qualify for Medicaid Montana?
+Do I Qualify for Medicaid Montana?

-While Medicare is available to any U.S. resident age 65 or older, Medicaid provides similar and sometimes more extensive coverage — based on financial need or a qualifying disability — regardless of age.
+While Medicare is available to any U.S. resident age 65 or older, Medicaid provides similar and sometimes more extensive coverage based on financial need or a qualifying disability, regardless of age.

 Are you looking for Medicare plans in Montana?
 At age 65, Medicare offers you the option to enroll in Part A (also known as hospital insurance), Part B (medical insurance) or both.